-- Online (application processing time is shorter and it is a one step process)
+- Online (application processing time is shorter and it is a one-step process)

 - Paper (application processing time is longer and application fee must be paid online)

-The following are the steps to take to extend your study permit
+The following are the steps to take to extend your study permit:

 - Answer the questions and choose “Study Permit extension”

-- Fill out the application form and upload required documents.
+- Fill out the application form and upload the required documents.
 You do not have to sign the electronic form; include the date and validate it.
-Please make sure that your documents are of good quality and the file does not exceed 4KB.
+Please make sure that your documents are of good quality and that the file does not exceed 4KB.

-- Pay the fee $150 CAD and submit your application.
+- Pay the $150 CAD fee and submit your application.